 You are here

 What is this table-top role-playing thing?
 How does it work, what does it do, what kind of designs do which things?
 I've got some ideas, and so do you.
-This is where we talk it over.
+This is where we talk about it - like this!

-I'm also running what I guess I call "labs," which are organized and prepared at the Patreon.
+I'm also recording what I guess I call "labs," which are organized and prepared at the Patreon.
 I run them on Mondays using Discord, and anyone pledging there can participate when they feel like it.
-I post the recordings here the following Monday with ongoing discussion in the comments.